1. How are Sonicsmith’s synths different from other synths before them?

 They are based on a brand new kind of oscillator, the Audio Controlled Oscillator (the ACO).

 Regular oscillators until today (VCO’s and DCO’s) were controlled either using voltage control or digital control.
 Audio Controlled Synths means you can control the frequency of the oscillator (its pitch) by an incoming analog audio signal.
-Then you can also influence the ACO’s pitch with two, separate CV inputs that allow you to arpeggiate the pitch of the ACO for automatic melody effects.
-While the pitch and “gate” of the audio are extracted by the ACO chip, two ENV followers will extract both the main audio input level changes and the side-chain input’s level changes for an alternative envelope path.
-To find out more about the ACO chip, read this.
-To find out more about our Audio-Controlled Synths read this.
+Then you can also influence the ACO’s pitch with a CV, 1V/oct input allowing you to arpeggiate the pitch of the ACO for automatic melody effects, or to completely control the oscillator as a VCO without an audio input at all.
+To find out more about the original ACO chip, read this.
+To find out more about our legacy, discontinued Audio-Controlled Synths read this.

 2. How is using Sonicsmith’s Audio Controlled Synths different from using CV / MIDI controlled synths?

-- Tune: The ACO is “frequency-locked” to the input so it doesn’t need to “warm up” and never loses tune, unlike analog VCOs
+- Tune: The ACO160’s output is “frequency-locked” to the input so it doesn’t need to “warm up” and never loses tune, unlike analog VCOs

 - The ability to modulate (arpeggiate) the oscillator’s frequency via CV while the main pitch is controlled by another source.
-This has never been possible until now.
+This gives the oscillator the ability to double as a VCO and DCO alike.

-- Latency: The ACO chip’s latency is difficult to spec in terms of raw milliseconds.
+- Latency: The ACO160 algorithm’s latency is difficult to spec in terms of raw milliseconds.
 It locks to the input frequency within a matter of cycles, so the locking speed depends on the input frequency — but there are no perceptible negative time-domain artifacts that could be termed “latency” in the traditional sense, even with very low-frequency input like from bass guitar or cello.

 There are many ways one can use the Audio Controlled Synths.
 Here are just a few of the obvious ones:

-- Instrumentalists can plug their electric instrument or microphone into the main audio input of the ACS allowing them to play the internal synth and letting them also control other analog synths with its pitch CV, envelope CV, gate CV and trigger CV outputs.
+- Instrumentalists can plug their electric instrument or microphone into the main audio input of the ACS allowing them to play the internal synth and letting them also control other analog synths with its pitch CV, envelope CV, gate CV outputs.

 - Studio producers can hook-up their ACS much like an “external effect”.
 Choosing an audio output from the sound interface to the main inputs of ACS’s and the Synth output of the ACS back to an input of the sound interface (or straight to PA in a live show).
 Then controlling the ACS using any software instrument as a tone generator that is routed to that ACS input.